carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 Here on the other hand is the part II for the specific description of programation's steps with some explanation about the step itself, but not the context.

+In this documment is also possible to see the frist version of scripts, especially the .html to start the project.
+Thus, their are more simple than the cloned version, because they were modified during the development of the project and fixing problems.

 # STEPS AS CONTENT

 This app was developed basically with 8 steps.